In-person Queens primary results project several first-round victories

 A tighter race, but nonetheless one that will avoid a runoff, wages in District 30, where Councilmember Bob Holden (D-Middle Village) is in position to win a second term after beating a competitive challenge from progressive insurgent Juan Ardila.
 Holden, a moderate who lost the Democratic primary in 2017 and won the seat on the Republican line in the general election, received around 53 percent of in-person votes among Democrats this time around, while Ardila received just over 46 percent.

-Two other incumbents, Councilmembers Jim Gennaro (D-Hillcrest) and Selvena Brooks-Powers (D-Far Rockaway), who won special elections earlier this year, respectively secured around 60 and 68 percent of the unofficial in-person results.
+Two other incumbents, Councilmembers Jim Gennaro (D-Hillcrest) and Selvena Brooks-Powers (D-Laurelton), who won special elections earlier this year, respectively secured around 60 and 68 percent of the unofficial in-person results.

 Narrow fields